by Mike Ratliff

 When Josiah received God’s response to his prayer, he did a wonderful thing.
 His tender heart broke before His Lord and he responded in complete repentance.

-Then the king sent, and all the elders of Judah and Jerusalem were gathered to him.
-And the king went up to the house of the LORD, and with him all the men of Judah and all the inhabitants of Jerusalem and the priests and the prophets, all the people, both small and great.
-And he read in their hearing all the words of the Book of the Covenant that had been found in the house of the LORD.
-And the king stood by the pillar and made a covenant before the LORD, to walk after the LORD and to keep his commandments and his testimonies and his statutes with all his heart and all his soul, to perform the words of this covenant that were written in this book.
-And all the people joined in the covenant.
-(2 Kings 23:1-3)
+1 Then the king sent, and they gathered to him all the elders of Judah and of Jerusalem.
+2 The king went up to the house of the Lord and all the men of Judah and all the inhabitants of Jerusalem with him, and the priests and the prophets and all the people, both small and great; and he read in their hearing all the words of the book of the covenant which was found in the house of the Lord.
+3 The king stood by the pillar and made a covenant before the Lord, to walk after the Lord, and to keep His commandments and His testimonies and His statutes with all his heart and all his soul, to carry out the words of this covenant that were written in this book.
+And all the people entered into the covenant.
+2 Kings 23:1-3 (NASB)

 This should be our response to every act of grace God grants us.
 When He takes us through repentance, we should respond in complete covenant renewal.
 When God uses us in an edifying way that glorifies Him, we should renew the covenant.
 We should be seriously pursing full-alignment with the blood covenant we have partaken of with our Lord Jesus Christ.
 Those in Christ have signed on to a blood covenant that Jesus’ death instituted.
 We partake of this covenant when we die to self and live for His glory.
 This Spirit-led walk is all about this.
 It isn’t about doing church.
 It isn’t about being religious.
 It’s about being exactly what God wants us to be in every area of our lives.
 Of course, He gives us the grace to do it all.